The Benefits of Not Having Your Day in Court

 In my experience, mediations involving disputed wills and other inheritance related claims have a particularly high success rate.
 But is there anything about these cases which makes them particularly suitable for mediation?

 Parties to a dispute often talk about wishing to “have their day in court”.
-However with the modern litigation process, litigants can sometimes find themselves restricted in terms of their main evidence to the contents of their written witness statement such that in terms of actually having their say they are limited to trying to answer the leading and closed questions from the opposing barrister with sometimes the odd question from the judge thrown in.
+However with the modern litigation process, litigants can sometimes find themselves restricted in terms of what they can actually say such that in terms of actually having their say they are limited to trying to answer leading and closed questions from the opposing barrister with sometimes the odd question from the judge thrown in.

 With increasing pressures on court time, a judge may not be that interested in hearing about the full family history and the emotional background to the dispute.
 They may not think that it is all relevant to the discreet legal issues which they need to decide.

 In contrast, in a mediation parties have the opportunity in the safe space of a physical or virtual breakout room, to talk freely about their feelings in terms of grief, perhaps resentment and sometimes anger about the situation in which they find themselves and the actions of the other party.
-In most of these disputes just about the only thing upon which the parties agree is that their deceased relative would absolutely not have wanted to see all or a significant part of the wealth which they had built-up during their lives spent on taking the dispute to trial.
+In most of these disputes just about the only thing upon which the parties agree is that their deceased relative would absolutely not have wanted to see all, or a significant part, of the wealth which they had built-up during their lifetime spent on taking the dispute to trial.

 In addition, with will validity disputes it is often a binary outcome: the will is either valid or it is not.
 Mediation offers the opportunity of a realistic and in-depth assessment of the strengths and weaknesses of the opposing positions to create a clear picture of the best upside and the worst downside of actually having a day in court before you actually have to pay for it!